nilshof01/signal_cleaver/README.md

 ```
 4. After that you have to copy the model weights (.pt ending) from the signalp-6-package/models to signalp-6-package/signalp/model_weights (Just do a drag and drop)
 5. Then type in your terminal pip install signalp-6-package/
+6. Finally type in the terminal pip install requirements.txt

 ## Run
 To run the the script you have to go to signal_cleaver_2 and scroll down to "main" and press play.